 As your personalized trip to Peru draws to a close, we will meet you and bring you to Lima airport so you can catch your flight home.

-If you’ve ever dreamed of trekking the Inca Trail to Machu Picchu, get in touch – Kuoda can help you plot your personalized tour of Peru.
+If you’ve ever dreamed of trekking the Inca Trail to Machu Picchu, get in touch – Kuoda will help you plot and maximize your personalized Peru trip.

 - Sit down with a shaman for a private meditation ceremony.